sage-org/sage-org.github.io/index.md

 * The smart client creates a query, submits it to the server within a standard web request and waits for answers.

 * The server picks the next waiting web request and start running it for a quantum of time.
-If the query terminates before the end of the quantum, then the server just send results to the client.
+If the query terminates before the end of the quantum, then the server just sends results to the client.
 If the quantum is exhausted while the query is still running, the server suspends the query, saves its execution state 'Si' and returns the  current results and 'Si' to the client.
 Then, the server resumes the next waiting query in the waiting queue.

 * When the client receives an answer from the server, it consumes results and examines 'Si'.
 If 'Si' is not present, then the query is finished and results are complete.
 If not, the client sends 'Si' back to the server.